Sandara Park: Philanthropy

 Park regularly volunteers for label-mate Sean's annual briquette charity event every New Year's Eve.
 In November 2013, Dara and her brother lent their support for the campaign effort "WEGENERATION" to help the devastated survivors of Super Typhoon Yolanda.
 Having long considered the Philippines their second home after spending their childhood there, the Park siblings responded to the desperate situation by collaborating with both "WEGENERATION" and charity organization "World Share" to launch an online emergency aid fundraising system.
 By January, they raised 3 million won (₱116,721) for survivors.

 In 2016, she provided her services to Purme Foundation Children's Rehabilitation Hospital, donating gifts given to her by fans over the years to the children.
 In October 2020, Park donated 30,000 face masks to Korea Children's Incurable Disease Association, WE START, and the Korea Pediatric Cancer Foundation.
 The masks were given to children with cancer to protect themselves from COVID-19.

 Personal life

 During a promotional visit with 2NE1, Park was caught in the Tohoku earthquake and tsunami that devastated Japan in 2011.
 Feeling unwell, Park had remained on the 34th floor of the hotel she and her members were staying in when the earthquake hit.
 She managed to contact CL using the hotel phone, prompting CL to walk up several flights of stairs to rescue her.
 Assisted by a staff member, they walked down 34 flights and were relocated to a safer location.
 They were included in Fuse's list of "18 Female Friendships In Music" because of the story.
+On June 4, 2018, she was the host for the Philippines-South Korea state dinner at the Blue House.
+She was recognized as the country's "Friendship Ambassador" to South Korea.